 The dopamine system is tightly connected to the PFC through the mesocortical pathway.
 The pleasure and motivation machine which is the dopamine system acts in harmony with cortical (and the limbic) systems.
 Within the PFC, the ventromedial PFC(the emotional) and the dorsolateral PFC(the logical) act as two sides of a coin.

 If the PFC is the engine, dopamine is like the fuel that generates the combustion.

-Analogy’s with brain are usually problematic since the organ is too complicated to understand at the first glance.
+Analogy’s with the brain is usually problematic since the organ is too complicated to understand at first glance.
 But still, I love analogies so there it is.